alexhaydock/NekOS/README.md

 * Custom userland based on BusyBox
 * Kernel + userland packed into a Unified Kernel Image (UKI)
 * UKI signed with a custom Secure Boot keychain
-* Support for running a macOS (Apple Silicon) host, including all the Secure Boot functionality
+* Support for running on a macOS (Apple Silicon) host, including all the Secure Boot functionality
+* Byte-for-byte reproducible (WIP - See [Reproducible Builds](#reproducible-builds) section)

 ## Boot Sequence (Direct UKI boot)
 In the direct-boot flow, the build processes in this repo produce a NekOS UKI, signed for UEFI Secure Boot.